bierbaumtim/lazy_load_refresh_indicator/README.md

 # LazyLoadRefreshIndicator

-A simple Flutter Widget which provide PullToRefresh and LoadMore functionality.
-It's based on flutters RefreshIndicator, so every change to it should not break this package.
+A simple Flutter Widget which provide PullToRefresh and LoadMore functionality based on flutters RefreshIndicator.

 ## How to use